Healthy. Natural. Affordable.

 ECHO is based on a decade of research by North Carolina State University’s Natural Learning Initiative on the Preventing Obesity by Design model.
 This research showed that by improving the design of outdoor spaces through affordable interventions and training early childhood professionals, young children and early childhood programs enjoy substantial benefits:

-The ECHO Initiative is a partnership between The National Wildlife Federation and North Carolina State University’s Natural Learning Initiative.
+ECHO is a partnership between The National Wildlife Federation, North Carolina State University’s Natural Learning Initiative, and Early Childhood Council Leadership Alliance.
+Click here to learn more.

 There are various ways to become involved with ECHO.
 Details are outlined below.
 Please note, if you meet the eligibility criteria to become a Demonstration Site or a Seed Grant Site, you may apply to both.
 However, you are only allowed to receive one of the opportunities.
 In addition, if you are applying as a licensed child care center or preschool, you can not apply as a publicly accessible site serving Family, Friend, and Neighbor child care, and vice versa.
 Sites that receive an ECHO grant are not eligible to receive additional ECHO grant funds in the future.
 However, if you apply and are not selected to receive funding during the current grant cycle, we encourage you to reapply.